The CRISPR Baby Scandal Gets Worse by the Day

 By his own admission, He didn’t tell his institution, the Southern University of Science and Technology, about the experiment, and took a stint of unpaid leave in February to begin work in secret.
 The university plans to launch an investigation into the project, which it called a “serious violation of academic ethics and standards” in a statement.

 He also claims that he received ethical approval from Shenzhen Harmonicare Hospital.
-But in a statement, the hospital says that the Medical Ethics Committee never met to discuss such a project, and that the signatures on He’s approval “are suspected to have been forged.”
-Meanwhile, He’s laboratory webpage has disappeared, as have statements praising his other work on government sites.
+But in a statement, the hospital says that the Medical Ethics Committee never met to discuss such a project, and that the signatures on He’s approval form “are suspected to have been forged.”
+Meanwhile, He’s laboratory web page has disappeared, as have statements praising his other work on government sites.

-6. … but organized a slick PR campaign
+6. … but organized a slick PR campaign.

 Given how many people He kept in the dark, it is all the more striking that he was simultaneously organizing a public-relations effort.
 He engaged the services of an American PR consultant, Ryan Ferrell.
 He created a set of five YouTube videos describing his actions and the rationale behind them.
-And all this while the actual technical details of his work have yet to be released in any official publication.
+And all of this while the actual technical details of his work have yet to be released in any official publication.

 7. A few people knew about He’s intentions but failed to stop him.

 Even though He spoke at scientific conferences about his gene-editing research in other animals, he only discussed his ambitions to edit human embryos with a select few.
-Those included his former advisor Michael Deem of Rice University, who played an active role in the project and was reportedly present in China when several patients were consented.
+Those included his former adviser Michael Deem of Rice University, who played an active role in the project and was reportedly present in China when several patients were consented.
 (Deem holds a small stake in He’s two companies, and is under investigation for his involvement in the matter.)

 Other scientists were not supportive.
-As reported in STAT, He also consulted Mark DeWitt of the UC Berkeley, who told him not to go ahead with the project.
-The AP also reported that He expressed an interest in editing human embryos to his former advisor, Stephen Quake from Stanford University, who cautioned him in broad terms to seek ethical advice.
+As reported in STAT, He also consulted Mark DeWitt of UC Berkeley, who told him not to go ahead with the project.
+The Associated Press also reported that He expressed an interest in editing human embryos to his former adviser Stephen Quake from Stanford University, who cautioned him in broad terms to seek ethical advice.
 This February, He also told Stanford’s Matthew Porteus that he had hospital approval to proceed with his experiment.
-Porteus told the AP that he was angry at He’s naïveté and recklessness, but after chiding him, assumed that he would not go ahead.
+Porteus told the AP that he was angry at He’s naïveté and recklessness, but after chiding him assumed that he would not go ahead.

 Read: Chinese scientists are outraged by reports of gene-edited babies

 The chair of the Hong Kong summit, David Baltimore, called the episode “a failure of self-regulation by the scientific community.”
 Baltimore urged other scientists in the field who learn about experiments like He’s to alert the authorities.
-But this “see something, say something” approach won’t work, says Kelly Hills, the bioethicist.
+But this “See something, say something” approach won’t work, says Hills, the bioethicist.
 “Would scientists actually recognize a bad actor if one was working with them?” she says.
 “The answer is no. We simply assume that if someone is a colleague, they have shared values.”

 “And who do you say something to?” she adds.
 “We don’t have an international group that oversees gene editing.”
 China is unusual in that it actually does have a medical-ethics agency that oversees all medical research in the country, and that Porteus or others could have contacted.
-The United States does not specifically prohibit the gene-editing work that He did unless it was federally funded.
+The United States does not specifically prohibit the gene-editing work that He did, unless it was federally funded.
 But Hank Greely, an ethics and law professor at Stanford, notes that the step of implanting the embryos would count as distributing a new drug without FDA approval.
 That’s a federal crime, Greely notes.

 8. He acted in contravention of global consensus.

 To the extent that there was any global consensus about using gene-editing technologies on human embryos, it was: Don’t rush into it.
-That was the feeling in 2015 when the U.S. National Academies of Science, Engineering, and Medicine convened an international summit of scientists, ethicists, and others to discuss the topic.
+That was the feeling in 2015 when the U.S. National Academies of Sciences, Engineering, and Medicine convened an international summit of scientists, ethicists, and others to discuss the topic.
 And it was the view of a landmark report that the same group published in 2017.

 The report did not call for an outright ban on germ-line gene editing—that is, altering the DNA of sperm, eggs, or embryos in ways that could cascade through generations—but said that “there is a need for caution.”
-It only be done in clinical trials with “rigorous oversight,” “maximum transparency,” and an “absence of reasonable alternatives,” and only after “much more research to meet appropriate risk/benefit standards” and “broad participation and input by the public.”
+It should only be done in clinical trials with “rigorous oversight,” “maximum transparency,” and an “absence of reasonable alternatives,” and only after “much more research to meet appropriate risk/benefit standards” and “broad participation and input by the public.”

 He’s work, which was both rushed and cloaked in secrecy, clearly did not fit these criteria.
 And as reported by Antonio Regalado at MIT Technology Review, He wrote in the ethics proposal that accompanied his experiment that the National Academies in their 2017 report had “for the first time” approved germ-line gene editing in human embryos to treat or prevent serious disease.
 It’s as if he took the absence of a red light as a green one.